How To Make A Fraction To A Decimal

 4. Press the equals key (=).

-While using a calculator is a convenient method, it's important to understand the underlying mathematical principles of converting fractions to decimals.
+While using a calculator is a convenient method, don't forget to understand the underlying mathematical principles of converting fractions to decimals.
 Relying solely on a calculator without understanding the concepts can hinder your mathematical development.

 Understanding Terminating and Repeating Decimals